 Big names including Steve Buscemi, Conan O'Brien come out to honor Adam Sandler

-Ben Stiller, Jennifer Aniston and Chris Rock were among the comedians in Washington, D.C. this weekend to celebrate Adam Sandler.
+Ben Stiller, Jennifer Aniston and Chris Rock were among the actors and comedians in Washington, D.C. this weekend to celebrate Adam Sandler.

 Sandler received the Mark Twain Prize for American Humor Sunday night.